-This location used to be environmentally important and sensitive as protected forest but now there is no forest at all.Erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of community latrine and deep tubewell.
+This location used to be environmentally important and sensitive, but now there is no forest in this area.
+Erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of community latrine and deep tube well.
 The impacts are negative but very small scale, site-specific within a relatively small area and adjustable by mitigation measures.

-(1) Within/near Elephant Migration RoutesYes/No:
+(1) Within/near Elephant Migration Routes Yes/No:

-No. Due to deforestation and settlement of DRP, now there was no existence of Elephant corridor/route according to elephant migration route map which was established by IUCN and opinion of Elephant Response Team.
+No. Due to deforestation and settlement of DRP, now there is no existence of Elephant corridor/route according to elephant migration route map which was established by IUCN.

-(2) Potential impacts on remaining forests in/around campsYes/No:
+(2) Potential impacts on remaining forests in/around camps Yes/No:

-No. Now there is no original forests in this area.
+No. Now there is no original forest in this area.
 Afforestation works have been started and some plantation is ongoing by different organizations.